Proposify Full Software Review

 Proposify offers three pricing options:

-The Tall Plan is intended for solo-preneurs or small businesses where only a small number of people manage proposal development.
-This plan costs $19/month per user (or $16/month if billed annually) with a cap of three users and five proposals.
+The Free Plan is intended for solo-preneurs or small businesses where only one person manages proposal development.
+This plan has a cap of one user and five proposals.
 This plan comes with no integrations and no support.

 One frustration we encountered is that anyone who is involved in the proposal writing process requires their own account -- even the proofreader needs an account.
 This can become costly.
 There are workarounds to this, such as providing a PDF to the proofreader, but it’s inefficient.
 An improvement would be a discount for accounts with limited functionality.

-The Venti Plan is intended for large, enterprise customers with large teams and various departments or brands.
-For pricing, reach out to their sales team as it will be based on users, the features, and services needed.
+The Business Plan is intended for large, enterprise customers with large teams and various departments or brands.
+At $590/month, you get 10+ users, Salesforce integration, onboarding services, and more.

 We highly recommend Proposify.
 It is the proposal development software we use in-house.
 The suite of options has grown since we first selected this tool, and Proposify still holds up.